gleam-lang/website/cheatsheets/gleam-for-python-users.md

 A more recent alternative is to leverage the `NamedTuple` base type to generate a constructor with initializers.

-However the name `Tuple` suggest, the produced members values are immutable.
+However as the name `Tuple` suggests, the produced members values are immutable.

 ```py
 from typing import NamedTuple